cloudmesh/cloudmesh-storage/documentation/README-storage.md

 # Cloudmesh Multi Cloud Storage Interface

-Cloudemesh multiple cloud storage services is independent of the APIs and interfaces used to access these services.
+Cloudmesh multiple cloud storage services is independent of the APIs and interfaces used to access these services.
 In other words, an abstraction layer between data and the proprietary APIs is used to place that data in any given cloud storage service.